| H O M E | M A T E R I A L . A R T | E N V I R O N M E N T . A R T || || || A B O U T . M E | C O N T A C T |

 Where am I now?

-Europe didn't offer any 3d-design university courses in the early 2000s and 'Unreal' was still unknown to the masses.
+Europe didn't offer any 3D-Design university courses in the early 2000s and 'Unreal' was still unknown to the masses.

-I was simply way ahead of time.
-Now raising a family with a local non-design-related job for a living I always spend
+Raising a family with a local non-design-related job for a living I always spend my freetime on developing further.

 I truly believe realistic textures are the most important factor to ensure success of a game.